KarolinaMaczka/quizz/README.md

 # Quizzz
 This is a web application that allows users to create quizzes and add flashcards to them for effective learning.
-I have deployed server part on render.com and user interface on firebase.com.
+I have deployed api part on render.com and user interface on firebase.com.
 Here is a link: https://quizzz-bfcdb.web.app/

 ## Table of Contents